tytydraco/yessleep/out/Did_my_cooking_skills_turn_my_friends_into_psychotic_monsters_or_did_a_wellknown_online_mealkit_service_do_this_on_purpose.md

 I barely felt the pain.

 Instead, I was watching my friends automatically going for the kill.

 They acted like animals.
-Whatever these people have turned them into, they’re like monsters.
+Like strangers with their faces.
+Whatever these people have turned them into, they were monsters.
 Charlie grabbed a masked man, and snapped his neck, before he was shot down.
 Mina was slower.

 She held up her hands in mock surrender.
 Her gaze scanned the crowd for a victim.
 But before she could lunge, she too was taken down.

 This time from the back.

 A man had stabbed her in the back of the neck with a shot.
 Gabe stumbled back, outnumbered.
 He looked like he was going to attack, before the man pulled out a device.
 To me, it was barely a scratch to my ear.

 But to Gabe, it was torture.

 His trembling hands went to bloody ears—- mouth opening but no sound coming out.
 When Gabe dropped to his knees with a snarl, a choked ripping from his lips, I started towards him.
 I wanted to help him.
 I mean, despite what they had done to me, I wanted to help him.
 But rough arms were dragging me violently back.

 The device, whatever it was, must have been cranked to its highest setting, turning Gabe into a quivering mess, burying his head in his knees.

 “Calm down.”
-The man said through the mask.
+The man told him through the mask.

 Gabe actually looked human again for a moment, squeezing his eyes shut.
 If I ignored his eyes, and glistening incisors.
 “I am calm!”
 He cried through his teeth.
 “Turn that off!”
 His expression crumpled.
 “Please.
 I’m begging you.
 Just please turn that thing off.
 It... it hurts!"

 They did, eventually.
-And just like that, Gabe too was tranquilised like an animal.
+And just like that, Gabe too was tranquillised and picked up, thrown over bulky shoulders.

-I watched my friends get dragged out of my house like wild animals—and thrown into a white van.
+I watched my friends get dragged out of my house—and thrown into a white van.

 “Are you alright, miss?”
 A woman had bandaged my hand.
 She smiled reassuringly.
 “Your friends have some minor food poisoning.
 We’re just taking them to check them over, alright?
 There’s nothing to worry about.”